PsychoCod3r/Unix-Expansion-Pack/README.md

 ## Notes:

 Certain scripting features used by these scripts don't work on modern versions of Cygwin.
 I can get them to work on actual Unix/Linux systems and on old versions of Cygwin, but the current version doesn't run these scripts correctly for some reason.
 Features that no longer work on Cygwin include the `getopts` shell command and the branching commands in sed.
 So if you're a Unix person who uses Windows for convenience, consider using actual Unix/Linux to run these scripts.
+Sorry for the inconvenience.